spineo/quotations/index.md

 ### Associate Additional Author Information

 As I produced this list, I also associated the additional fields birth date, death date (if deceased), title/short description and a link (i.e., Wikipedia) to the bio.
 To automate this scrape, I implemented the script [_scrape_authors_info.pl_](https://github.com/spineo/perl-scripts/blob/master/bin/quotes/scrape_authors_info.pl) that used as input a scrape site specific configuration file ([_scrape_authors_info.site.template_](https://github.com/spineo/perl-scripts/blob/master/conf/quotes/scrape_authors_info.site.template) and the list of authors and output the new list [_authors_info_](data/authors_info.txt) with additional information.
 The script correctly found the bio and generated the url for all authors in the list (using Wikipedia) but had incomplete and/or erroneous data in 26/100 scrapes (much due to inconsistent formatting of the Wikipedia markup and dates content).
-Rather than make the script more generalizable and handle at least most of the remaining cases, I decided (at least for now) to fix these manually and add them to a separate file ([_authors_info_manual_](data/authors_info_manual.txt))
+Rather than make the script more generalizable and handle at least most of the remaining cases, I decided (at least for now) to fix these manually and add them to a separate file ([_authors_info_manual_](data/authors_info_manual.txt)).
+The filter script below can then takes as input a catenated file containing both lists.

 ### Create the Initial List of Events

-The initial list of events (at least to be used during the testing phase) was also produced manually and saved to the [events.txt](data/events.txt) file and includes author name (for now just events tied to an author), date of the event, event name, and keywords associated with author/event.
+The initial list of events (at least to be used during the testing phase) was also produced manually and saved to the [_events.txt_](data/events.txt) file and includes author name (for now just events tied to an author), date of the event, event name, and keywords associated with author/event.

 ### Filter the Quotes and tie them to the Authors/Events